GoogleCloudPlatform/express-oauth2-handlers/README.md

 The OAuth 2.0 scope to check for

 ##### Returns
-A `Promise` containing a boolean value.
+A `Promise` containing a boolean value if a user has been authenticated; a rejected `Promise` otherwise.

 ##### `auth.authedUser.getClient`
 Retrieves the current user's (initialized and auto-authenticated) OAuth 2.0 client.